 The University of Scranton recognizes the importance and duty that we each have to ourselves and our nation to participate in the civic process of voting for our elected officials.
-As we prepare for the upcoming 2020 election, the Office of Community Relations, in partnership with The University of Scranton Student Government, has compiled a list of voter resources to help guide students as they prepare to engage in their civic duty to make their voices heard in the election.
+As we prepare for the quickly approaching 2020 election, the Office of Community Relations, in partnership with The University of Scranton Student Government, has compiled a list of voter resources to help guide students as they prepare to engage in their civic duty to make their voices heard in the election.

 "People in every nation enhance the social dimension of their lives by acting as committed and responsible citizens." - Pope Francis

 Verify Your Voter Registration

 Before you head to the polls on Election Day, be sure to verify your voter registration is up to date.
 Remember, you must vote where you are registered to vote.
 The voter registration verification process is simple.
 If you have any questions, we are here to help!Am I Registered to Vote?

 Now that you're registered to vote, the next step is to creating your voting plan.
 This year having a voting plan is especially important due to the complications from the coronavirus.
 A good way to create your voting plan is to think about where you will vote and how you plan to vote.
 If you have requested a mail-in ballot but did not yet mail it, it is highly recommended that you drop your ballot off in person at your county elections office.
 If you are dropping off your mail-in ballot at your county elections office you must do so by 8 p.m. on Election Day.Find Your State & Local Elections Office

 If you plan to vote in person, consider how you will get to your polling location and what you need to once you get there, such as a mask or supplies if you believe you will need to wait in line for a long time to cast your ballot or an ID if it is your first time voting at polling location.
 PA voters can see accepted ID for voting here.Voting Deadlines